Methadone Abuse, Addiction, And Treatment Options

 Signs And Symptoms Of Methadone Abuse

 Methadone is a Schedule II controlled substance, so despite its legitimate medical purpose, it has a high potential for abuse and may lead to drug dependence.
-Methadone isn’t abused quite as much as illicit drugs like heroin, cocaine or ecstasy but it can be just as dangerous.
+Methadone isn’t abused quite as much like illicit drugs like heroin, cocaine or ecstasy but it can be just as dangerous.

 A person suffering from a methadone addiction may experience intense cravings, irritability, anxiety and other withdrawal symptoms when they stop using methadone or are unable to go to a methadone clinic.